GabeScott/standard-works-vault/General Conference/1986 April - The Kingdom Rolls Forth in South America.md

 “And I give unto you a commandment that you shall teach one another the doctrine of the kingdom.

-“Teach ye diligently and my grace shall attend you.”
-(D&C 88:77–78.)
+“Teach ye diligently and my grace shall attend you.” ([[D&C 88.77|D&C 88:77–78]][[D&C 88.78|]].)

 In my judgment, the greatest motivator that we have in the Church is to have Church members understand the plan of salvation.
 Stake presidents and bishops, you are the key to having your members come to this understanding.

 Every leader should strive to motivate the people to good works by teaching the doctrines of the kingdom.
-The scriptures are our text, for “in them ye think ye have eternal life.”
-(John 5:39.)
+The scriptures are our text, for “in them ye think ye have eternal life.” ([[John 5.39|John 5:39]].)
 From them we glean the truths that will open to us a clear understanding of man’s eternal possibilities.

 I very humbly commit to you, my dear brothers and sisters, that in my calling as a member of the Council of the Twelve, I will do everything within my power to teach the plan of our Father in Heaven for the redemption and exaltation of his children.
 I will strive to clarify the truths that can provide eternal life for the sons and daughters of God.
 I pledge to the First Presidency and to you that I will so live that if I ever should be sent to unlock the way for the restored gospel to enter a nation of the earth, I will be prepared the way the first missionaries were when they dedicated and blessed the lands of South America.